Lost in Food

 Notes

 The selection of vegetables used in this recipe are purely for guidance.
-Feel free to add a selection of vegetables that you and your family really enjoy eating!
+Feel free to add adapt and use the vegetables you enjoy eating.

-If cooking this dish for vegan diners, replace the egg noodles with a rice based noodle or something similar.
+If cooking this dish for vegan diners, or anyone with an egg allergy, replace the egg noodles with a wheat or rice based noodle or something similar.

 If you want to prepare some of this dish ahead of time, you can prepare all the vegetables, and blanch the broccoli before draining it and plunging into iced water to stop it cooking further.
 Once cooled down, drain and set aside until you are ready.

 The noodles can also be cooked, drained and plunged into cold water to cool.
-Then drain completely and a tip for stopping the noodles from sticking together is to toss the cold noodles in some sesame oil.
+Then drain completely.
+A tip for stopping the noodles from sticking together is to toss the cold noodles in some sesame oil.
 Leave aside until ready to cook.

 Nutrition Facts